Is your nonprofit tracking the right KPIs?

 - Churn and retention.
 Churn measures the percentage of donors that leave and retention measures the percentage of those who stick around.

 - Monthly and Annual Recurring Revenue.
 This will give you a sense of your base monthly donations and what you can expect to receive each month, or year.
 This is particularly helpful when budgeting or planning ahead.

 - Donor Acquisition Cost (DAC).
 This tells you how much you spent to acquire a new donor.
 The lower your DAC, the greater your donor’s lifetime value.
 It’s also great to help you assess which campaigns are the most successful.

 - DAC Payback Period.
 This tells you how long you need to keep a donor around to offset their DAC.

 - Donor Lifetime Value (DLTV).
 This will tell you what the expected lifetime value of any donor will be.

 - DLTV: DAC Ratio.
 This shows you how much of a return you are making on each acquired donor.

 Want to learn more about how to turn donor data into a secret weapon?

-Join our next workshop, conveniently called How to Turn Donor Data into a Secret Weapon for Nonprofits.
+Watch our workshop On-Demand, conveniently called How to Turn Donor Data into a Secret Weapon for Nonprofits.
 In it we explore:

 - more common mistakes that nonprofits make with donor data,